BDX-town/Akkoma/docs/docs/administration/CLI_tasks/database.md

 Such activities might be the result of running `prune_objects` without `--prune-orphaned-activities`.
 The same notes and warnings apply as for `prune_objects`.

+The task will print out how many rows were freed in total in its last line of output in the form `Deleted 345 rows`.
+When running the job in limited batches this can be used to determine when all orphaned activities have been deleted.

 === "OTP"

     ```sh